 The other four high-education countries with large gender gaps in attainment are examples of the "it gets worse before it gets better" pattern.
 Figure 6 plots male and female educational attainment in these countries over time.
 All four had low levels of male educational attainment in 1960: from 3.7 years of schooling in Bolivia to only 0.8 years in Iraq.
 Bolivia, Ghana, and Tunisia also had large gender gaps in 1960 (while Iraq could not have had a large gender gap because men had too little education for women to lag far behind).
 In 1960, women had, on average, less than one year of schooling in Iraq, Ghana, and Tunisia.
 Women had more education in Bolivia in 1960 - 2.3 years - but their educational attainment lagged behind that of men by more than a year.
 All four of these countries made remarkable progress over the subsequent 50 years: both men's and women's average educational attainment increased by more than five years.
 However, gender gaps in attainment increased throughout the 1960s and 1970s in all four countries, before beginning to decline sometime between 1980 and 1990.
 In Ghana, the gender gap reached 3.3 years by 1985 before beginning to come down.
 In Iraq, the gender gap declined between 1985 and 1995, increased in 2000, and has been declining since then.
 In all four countries, gender gaps in attainment are now declining - though there is considerable variation in the rate of decline.
-If current trends continue in Bolivia and Tunisia, gender gaps in attainment will be below one year by 2020, and they will disappear completely by 2051 and 2043 respectively.
-Progress has been much slower in Ghana and Iraq: if current trends continue there, gender gaps in attainment will not disappear until 2042 and 2098 respectively.
+If current trends continue in Bolivia, Ghana, and Tunisia, gender gaps in attainment will disappear completely by 2051.
+Progress has been much slower in Iraq: if current trends continue there, the gender gap in attainment will not disappear until 2098.